-While these events were happening in England the Government in India was carrying on relentless persecution of the circul of Mr. Savarkar's family and friends.
-His father-in-law who was a karbhari of the Javar State was dismissed, several other relations prosecuted, made to lose their services, dogged and shadowed at every step, for merely being related or connected with the Savarkars.
-Not only that when a bomb was thrown at Lord Minto at Ahmedabad, his youngest brother-a boy of some 17 years was held in custody as suspect and was taken from town to town to extract some confession from him.
+While these events were happening in England the Government in India was carrying on a relentless persecution of the circul of Mr. Savarkar's family and friends.
+His father-in-law who was a Karbhari of the Javar State was dismissed, several other relations prosecuted made to loose their services, dogged and shadowed at every step, for merely being related or connected with the Savarkars.
+Not only that when a bomb was thrown at Lord Minto at Ahmedabad, his youngest brother-a boy of some 17 years was held in custody as a suspect and was taken from town to town to extract some confession from him.
 He had already been arrested before in connection with a riot.
-Now none remained at home but the young sister-inlaw of Mr. Savarkar, as his elder brother was transported for life, he was an exile in England and the youngest was held in custody under so serious a charge as an attempt at the assassination of the Viceroy-Lord Minto.

-harrowing news coming in Such succession from home joined to the breathless activity he was carrying on in England could not but tell seriously on the health of Mr. Savarkar.
+Now none remained at home but the young sister-in-law of Mr. Savarkar, as his elder brother was transported for life, he was an exile in England and the youngest was held in custody under so serious a charge as an attempt at the assassination of the Viceroy-Lord Minto.
+Sand beyeld bus notified 8 ion from home joined to the breathless activity he was carrying on in England could not but tell seriously on the health of Mr. Savarkar.
 To make the matters worse, the constant danger of being arrested as well as the annoyance of being shadowed all the hours of day and night which made it impossible for him even to find a room where he could snatch a few hours at undisturbed sleep, strained his sustaining power to the point of a physical collapse.
-Once after being turned out from two lodge in a day by the owners under pressure of the Police, Mr. Savarkar had just secured a third, late in the evening and tired out was on the point of laying him down on an easy chair-the keeper of that boarding house returned, apologized and informed Mr. Savarkar that he could not board him there any longer as the detectives had already posted themselves of the street corners in and front and as consequently his other boarders were in panic.
-Late in night once more Mr. Savarkar had to pack up his meagre belongings and leave this house and wander on in search for a new one.
+Once after being turned out from two lodges in a day by the owners under pressure of the Police, Mr. Savarkar had just secured a third, late in the evening, and tired out was on the point of laying him down on an easy chair-the keeper of that boarding house returned, apologised and informed Mr. Savarkar that he could not board him there any longer as the detectives had already posted themselves of the street corners in and front and as consequently his other boarders were in a panic.
+Late in night once more Mr. Savarkar had to pack up his meagre belongings, and leave this house and wander on in search for a new one.
 At last a German lady accepted him for a boarder.
-This solitary incident is cited to show what untold for this incident was only one out of hundred humiliation they had to undergo every day.
-Later on, Mr. Savarkar, weighed down with care, left London for Brighton and stayed there for a few weeks.
-It was there that sitting by the sea-beach, overborne with homesickness, abandoned and deserted and shunned by all, his soul burst into that pathetic poem Oh Ocean!
-Take me back to those my native shores!" these moving verses are now on the lips of all Maharashtra."
-I long, I pine for those native shores!
-Take me Oh ocean to those my native shores!"
+This solitary incident is cited to show what untold hardships these youths had to face in a foreign land; for this incident was only one out of hundred humiliation they had to undergo every day.
+Later on, Mr. Savarkar, weighed down with care, left London for Brighton and stayed there for a few weeks, It was there that sitting by the sea-beach, overborne with homesickness, abandoned and deserted and shunned by all, his soul burst into that pathetic poem "Take me Oh ocean!
+Take me back to those my native shores!"
+These moving verses are now on the lips of all Maharashtra.
+"I long, I pine for those native shores!"